"The right treatment, on the right road, at the right time, with the right contractor, for the right price."

 The City of Glendale’s Transportation Department is continuously working to improve and maintain its roadway network.
 Maintaining a strong network of streets is beneficial to everyone at the regional and local level for connectivity, safety and economic growth.

-The current roadway network is comprised of approximately 748 centerline miles of roadway which is just over 17 million square yards of asphalt and concrete surfacing.
-It is estimated that the average complete replacement cost for a major roadway is between $3.2-$3.5 million per mile.
+The current roadway network is comprised of approximately 770 centerline miles of roadway which is nearly 18 million square yards of asphalt and concrete surfacing.
+It is estimated that the average complete replacement cost for a major roadway is between $5.0-$6.0 million per mile.
 This indicates a very large amount of funding invested in pavement roadway networks nationwide and specifically within the City of Glendale.
 Given the high costs of reconstruction, it is imperative to maintain and extend the life of the existing pavement surface to the maximum extent possible.

 The city has developed a Pavement Management Program (PMP) to best address street pavement needs.
 The American Public Works Association defines pavement management as a systematic method for routinely collecting, storing, and retrieving data and information needed to make maximum use of limited resources.
 The benefits of pavement management are numerous, including rational resource allocation, optimal use of funds, pavement rehabilitation cost reductions, pavement treatment selections, and pavement life extensions.
 A PMP will ultimately enable best practices for pavement needs that emerge over time.